-The most striking feature of Henoch-Schonlein purpura is a purplish rash, typically on the lower legs and buttocks.
+The most striking feature of this form of vasculitis is a purplish rash, typically on the lower legs and buttocks.
 Henoch-Schonlein purpura can also cause abdominal pain and aching joints.
-Rarely serious kidney damage can occur.
+Rarely, serious kidney damage can occur.

 Henoch-Schonlein purpura is an inflammation of the small blood vessels of the skin, joints, bowels and kidneys.
 When blood vessels get inflamed, they can bleed into the skin, causing a reddish-purple rash (purpura).

 The four main characteristics of Henoch-Schonlein purpura include:

 - Rash (purpura).
 Reddish-purple spots that look like bruises develop on the buttocks, legs and feet.
 The rash can also appear on the arms, face and trunk and may be worse in areas of pressure, such as the sock line and waistline.